-Agility Physical Therapy recognizes every injury is unique, and therefore offer a unique combination of excellent customer service, highly trained therapist and innovative evidence based practice.
-The therapist spends your first visit, interviewing you, establishing goals, testing, and examining your condition and setting up a treatment plan.
+Agility Physical Therapy recognizes that every patient and injury is unique.
+We use a combination of highly trained therapists and innovative evidence based practice to come up with the best treatment plan.
+The therapist spends the first visit also known as the evaluation, understanding your injury with a series of questions and hands on techniques to set up a treatment plan.
 The therapist will teach you about your condition and explain to you what to expect in the recovery process.

 Subsequent treatments sessions will work on fixing the injuries, movement disorders, and pain that brought you in the door in the first place.
 The therapist will utilize hands on techniques to stretch and mobilize stiff, misaligned, and restricted areas of your body.
 Once mobility is improved, then exercises are used to improve strength, balance, and function.
 Injured athletes looking to return to sports do sports specific training under the supervision of Physical Therapist.